pdelong42/loop-of-url/doc/notes-from-wiki.md

 url-looper code
 ===============

 Clojure usually use Java namespace conventions.

-A: Leiningen generated the url-looper.core namespace.
+   A: Leiningen generated the loop-of-url.core namespace.

 In a large organization like this you'd want to use Java conventions.
 Missing --version option